litheblas/nisse/README.md

 This is the recommended development workflow for this project:

-- The `dev` branch is the main development branch.
-All new features should be developed in a separate branch and then merged into `dev` when they are finished.
+- The `main` branch is the main development branch.
+All new features should be developed in a separate branch and then merged into `main` when they are finished.
-- The `main` branch is the production branch.
-It should always be in a working state and should only be updated with new releases.
+- A new release is created by creating a new release in Gitlab.
+This will trigger a CI pipeline that will build the new docker image and and deploy the new frontend.
 - Use [pre-commit](#installing-pre-commit) to ensure that the code you commit follows the coding standard.
 - Commit messages should be written in the imperative mood, and should follow